You Kill Me

 You Kill Me is 2007 crime comedy film directed by John Dahl, and starring Ben Kingsley, Téa Leoni, Luke Wilson and Dennis Farina.

+The film was generally well received by critics, but performed only modestly at the box office.
+It marks the last feature film to date of director John Dahl, before he moved into television directing.

 Plot

 Frank Falenczyk is a hit man for his Polish mob family in Buffalo, New York.
-He has a drinking problem, as a result of which he messes up the critical assignment of preventing Eddie O'Leary from a rival family getting on a train bound for New York and organise the Chinese against them in town.

-As this has put the family business in peril, Frank's uncle Roman Krzeminski, head of the family, sends him to San Francisco to get on AA.
-If he doesn't, he will no longer work for the family.
+He has a drinking problem, as a result of which he messes up the critical assignment of preventing Eddie O'Leary, from a rival family, getting on a train bound for New York and organising the Chinese against them in town.
+As this has put the family business in peril, Frank's uncle Roman Krzeminski, head of the family, sends him to San Francisco to get on Alcoholics Anonymous with the order that if he doesn't participate in the AA programme, he will no longer work for the family.

-At his first Alcoholics Anonymous meeting, Falenczyk ducks out early and comes face-to-face with Dave, Roman's contact.
-He forces him to accept a job at a funeral parlour.
-Frank meets Laurel Pearson, a quirky client he meets at the funeral home when she comes by to drop shoes off for her deceased stepfather.
-At the funeral, he gets up the nerve to ask her for coffee.
-Frank's sponsor warns him that AA and dating might not mix.

-Visiting his sponsor Tom as he collects tolls at a booth, Frank confesses his job, explaining that he wants to be free of his drinking problem because it's affecting his ability to kill effectively.
+At his first AA meeting, Falenczyk ducks out early and comes face-to-face with Dave, Roman's contact, who forces him to accept a job at a funeral parlour.
+Through this Frank meets Laurel Pearson, a quirky client he meets at the funeral home when she comes by to drop shoes off for her deceased stepfather.
+Frank and Laurel start to date.
+Calling in on his sponsor Tom as he collects tolls at a booth, Frank confesses his job, explaining that he wants to be free of his drinking problem because it's affecting his ability to kill effectively.
 Meanwhile, as an upstart Irish gang threatens the family snow-plowing business, Frank's cousin Stef calls, unhappy his partner and kid are going to Florida, where it's safer.